mdjahidhasan009/SQL/select.md

 ```sql
 SELECT Name FROM Customers WHERE PhoneNumber IS NULL
 ```
-Selection with nulls take a diﬀerent syntax.
+Selection with nulls take a different syntax.
 Don't use =, use IS NULL or IS NOT NULL instead.

 ## Select distinct (unique values only)
 ```sql